Art Asia Pacific, August 25, 2017

 At the time of our meeting, he was still editing With the sun aglow, I have my pensive moods (2017), a two-channel video installation co-commissioned by the Edinburgh Art Festival and Auckland’s Te Tuhi gallery.
 Bruce E. Phillips, curator at large at Te Tuhi, says, “Te Ao has created a poetic and affecting work that acts to embrace a multiplicity of meanings pertaining to the personal and collective.”
 The new work combines the lyrics of another waiata with a dance scene inspired by Killer of Sheep.
 “Describing the work is more complicated than experiencing the work,” Te Ao jokes.

-With the sun aglow, I have my pensive moods is a line from Song for A Leperous Malady composed by Te Rohu, Māori princess of the Ngāti Tūwharetoa tribe.
+With the sun aglow, I have my pensive moods is a line from A Song for A Leperous Malady composed by Te Rohu, a Māori princess of the Ngāti Tūwharetoa tribe.
 Her lament mourns her body that was stricken with leprosy, and was written after the 1846 landslide that killed her father and his people.
 Himself a descendant of the Ngāti Tūwharetoa, Te Ao is now a conduit for Te Rohu’s words; she wanted it to be known that her waiata was composed “in times of the white man.”
 The princess’s words now reverberate in a United Kingdom that is on the verge of Brexit, a continuing refugee crisis in Western Europe and the impending displacement of many people due to climate change.

 “Burnett’s film and the waiata do similar things; they’re grounded in very intimate relationships but they do reach out to the social politics of their times,” Te Ao says.